dickdavis/dotfiles/README.md

 max_files: 5000
 ```

+The dash.vim plugin provides an integration with Dash.
+Install Dash by downloading it from the [official website](https://kapeli.com/dash) and then applying the license file.

+Download the following docsets by usings the Dash > Settings > Downloads interface:

+* Ruby 3
+* Ruby on Rails 7
+* Sass
+* Vim
+* Redis
+* React
+* PostgreSQL
+* JavaScript
+* Apple API Reference
+* C
+* Common Lisp
+* Font Awesome
+* Git
+* Ruby strftime
+* Rspec Expectations
+* Rails Migrations CLI
+* Vim

 ### Note on Docker

 It may be necessary to execute certain commands from within a docker context.
 One example of this is dispatching tests with vim-test.